lanking520/lanking520.github.io/_pages/Leetcode.md

 ### Easy 3 Medium 2
 "Do not allocate extra space for another array" Statement means keep the original memory (no new array, set, etc)
+#### Q26 Two pointer
+Always keeps a slow tracker, wait until the fast tracker reach to some different value and move to the next tracker to replace with the fast tracker